 New to bots on Wikipedia?
 Read these primers!

-If you want to run a bot on the English Wikipedia, you must first get it approved.
-To do so, follow the instructions below to add a request.
-If you are not familiar with programming it may be a good idea to ask someone else to run a bot for you, rather than running your own.
+To run a bot on the English Wikipedia, you must first get it approved.
+Follow the instructions below to add a request.
+If you are not familiar with programming consider asking someone else to run a bot for you.

 Instructions for bot operators | ||||||||||